 We shared a quick glimpse of the Windscribe Windows app in the speed test section.
 Let’s take a closer look at how you connect with the client and a few features that really help the Windscribe service stand out.

 Connecting to the Windscribe network is simple.
 You can connect to the default server location or click on the arrow beside the server to bring up a full list as shown above.
 You can choose between servers in 50 countries.
 Once your selection is made, simply click the On / Off button to connect.
 The same is true for disconnecting from the network.

 You will also notice a Firewall slider on the home screen.
 This is a VPN kill switch feature.
 Turning it on will disable your Internet anytime you are not connected to the Windscribe network.
 This is a good feature and we recommend turning it on when using the service.
 IPv6 and DNS leak protection are built into the client.
 As for preferences, you can set whether or not the client launches at startup, auto-connect to most recent location, and minimize to tray.
 We covered the connection mode setting in the privacy section of our review above.
 Don’t change it unless you have issues.

 Windscribe Review : Conclusion

 Windscribe is new to the VPN space but they have a lot going for them.
 We enjoyed testing the service and look forward to seeing it progress in the years to come.
 You will be happily surprised by the ease of use.
-Make sure they have servers located in the region you want to use.
-The Windscribe team has already doubled their network size since launching which is quite impressive.
+Their large and growing network ensures servers in key regions around the world.
+The Windscribe team has already expanded their network size many times since launching which is quite impressive.
 You can sign up for their free account to test the service but we recommend Windscribe Pro for unlimited access.
 New Pro members are covered by their 3 day money back guarantee.